rpmirish/azure532/pwsh/01_VM_Templates/README.md

 # Scripts

-Autodeploy ubuntu server with relevant dependencies in azure
+Auto-deploy ubuntu server with relevant dependencies in azure